 Heroin is a highly addictive opioid drug derived from morphine, often used illicitly as a narcotic.
 Heroin is often injected, snorted, or smoked.
 Heroin can remain active in the bloodstream for up to 12 hours, and it often takes about 24 hours to fully process out of the body.
-Heroin is highly effective at treating pain, but carries a high risk of addiction and potential for abuse.
+Heroin is highly effective at treating pain, but carries a high risk of addiction and potential for abuse (more about Heroin withdrawal).

 Heroin’s Half Life

 How long a substance remains active in the system is its half-life, which is half the duration of time the drug is working.
 Heroin has a very short half-life, of only 3-6 minutes; this is the amount of time it takes for half a dose of Heroin to leave one’s the body.
 The total amount of time heroin stays in the body depends on the amount taken, as well as many other factors.

 How long does Heroin stay in your system?